 1. The Gospel of Jesus Christ—

-We believe that the Gospel is the good news that the Lord Jesus Christ has died for the sins of the world!
+We believe that the Gospel is the good news that the Lord Jesus Christ has suffered and died for the sins of the world!

 Active obedience — The Law of God requires of all perfect obedience to all of its holy commandments, and absolute holiness and sinlessness of life.
 This perfect righteousness Jesus performed for us as the sinless Second Adam.

 Passive obedience — The Law of God also requires punishment and death to all who sin and come short of its righteous demands.
-This penalty Jesus bore for us when He suffered and died for us, in our place, at Calvary .
+This legal penalty Jesus bore for us when He suffered and died for us, in our place at Calvary.
 The guilt of all the world was reckoned and imputed to Him while He hung upon the cross.

-Jesus Christ: the Meritorious Cause of Acceptance with God: In His sinless life and atoning death God has provided a divine Substitute, Representative, and Second Adam for every fallen child of Adam.
+Jesus Christ: the Meritorious Cause (or the Legal Basis) of Acceptance with God: In His sinless life and atoning death God has provided a divine Legal Substitute, Legal Representative, and Second Adam for every fallen child of Adam.
 He was reckoned and treated as a sinner in the eyes of Divine justice so that by God's unmerited grace alone, in Christ alone, salvation from the penalty of sin has been made available for all the world.
-In Christ God has ransomed all by paying the debt of all.
-The Lord Jesus Christ lived a sinless life, died as an atoning sacrifice for the sins of the world, arose again from the dead, and ascended into Heaven where He ever lives as the one High Priest and mediator who intercedes in the most holy place of the heavenly sanctuary to save all who call upon His name for forgiveness and eternal life.
+In Christ God has ransomed all by paying the legal debt of all.
+The Lord Jesus Christ lived a sinless life, suffered and died as an atoning sacrifice for the sins of the world, arose again from the dead, and ascended into Heaven where He ever lives as the one High Priest and mediator who intercedes in the most holy place of the heavenly sanctuary to save all who call upon His name for forgiveness and eternal life.

 2. Justification by Faith—